 Download general project summary report:

-DeSorbo, C. R., C. Persico, R. B. Gray and L. Gilpatrick.
-2017.
+DeSorbo, C. R., C. Persico, L. Gilpatrick, A. Gilbert, A. Dalton and M. Burton.
+2019.
 Studying Migrant Raptors Using the Atlantic Flyway.
-Block Island Raptor Research Station, Block Island, RI: 2016 Season.
-BRI Report # 2017-08 submitted to The Nature Conservancy, Block Island, Rhode Island, and The Bailey Wildlife Foundation, Cambridge, Massachusetts.
+Block Island Raptor Research Station, Block Island, RI: 2018 Season.
+BRI Report # 2019-10 submitted to The Nature Conservancy, Block Island, Rhode Island and The Bailey Wildlife Foundation, Cambridge, Massachusetts.
 Biodiversity Research Institute, Portland, Maine.
-34 pp.
+33 pp plus appendices.

 Download Mid-Atlantic Baseline Study report chapter, submitted to the Department of Energy: